The Timescales of Embedded Star Formation as Observed in STARFORGE: The Evolution of Embeddedness During Formation

 The behavior of the low-mass stars is quite different, however.
 These stars will have limited ability to drive stellar feedback, given that the available energy during the pre-main sequence phase is strongly mass dependent (Section~\ref{sec:Drivers}), and their final luminosities are low.
 It therefore is unlikely that their reduction in embeddedness is feedback driven.

 However, low-mass stars are not entirely passive in shaping their local environments.
-Even though their radiative output is minimal, these stars can drive powerful collimated outflows during the protostellar phase, which have been shown to efficiently expel nearby gas on small scales \citep[e.g.,][]{offner_impact_2017}.
-However, the momentum input from low-mass protostars is substantially lower than that from high-mass stars, meaning that any reduction in extinction proceeds more slowly and may not reach large enough scales to fully de-embed the star.
+Even though their radiative output is minimal, these stars can drive powerful collimated outflows during the protostellar phase \citep[e.g.,][]{frank_jets_2014}, which have been shown to efficiently expel nearby gas on small scales \citep[e.g.,][]{offner_impact_2017}.
+Because the outflow momentum and radiative output are directly to the stellar mass \citep{offner_impact_2017}, low-mass protostars inject substantially less momentum per unit time than their high-mass counterparts, meaning that any reduction in extinction proceeds more slowly and may not reach large enough scales to fully de-embed the star.
 Indeed, in Figure~\ref{fig:stellar_extinction_tracks}, we see the evolution of extinction for low-mass stars takes place over a longer timescale, with no strong features in $\widetilde{A_V}$ associated with reaching their maximum mass.

 The evolution of embeddedness for low-mass stars is therefore shaped by a combination of this limited local feedback, and external environmental factors.
 While outflows may partially clear nearby gas, these low-mass stars lack the ability to regulate their broader surroundings.
 Instead, their emergence can then reflect either drift relative to dense filaments, changes in the gas structure driven by turbulence, or the cumulative influence of more massive neighbors.
 Interestingly, this empirically leads to a situation where it is the lower mass stars that remain embedded for longer, well-past the time that the massive stars have become unobscured; this is in contrast to scenarios where the formation of massive stars clears out the obscuration for all stars.